yz-cnsdqz/TemporalActionParsing-FineGrained/README.md

-# Local Temporal Action Parsing for Fine-grained Action Parsing
+# Local Temporal Bilinear Pooling for Fine-grained Action Parsing

 We propose a temporal local bilinear pooling method to replace max pooling in a temporal convolutional encoder-decoder network (see below), so as to capture higher-order statistics for our fine-grained tasks.
 Our bilinear pooling is learnable, decoupled and has a analytical solution to halve the dimensionality.
 For more details, please refer to our paper

     @InProceedings{Zhang_2019_CVPR,
     author = {Zhang, Yan and Tang, Siyu and Muandet, Krikamol and Jarvers, Christian and Neumann, Heiko},